matigramirez/Etaine/README.md

 # Etaine

-Etaine is a Shaiya packet analyzer tool which provides a simple way to display incoming and outgoing game.exe packets and send fake packets to the game server.
+Etaine is a quick n' dirty Shaiya packet analyzer tool which provides a simple way to display incoming and outgoing game.exe packets and send fake packets to the game server.

 # Prerequisites
-* Visual Studio 2022.
+* Visual Studio 2022
-* Vcpkg.
+* vcpkg

 # Build
-Build for x86 version.
+Build for x86 platform

 # Run
 ## Via Cheat Engine (CE)